-Phrases such as "as needed" or "as required" are unacceptable CAUTION entries for column (b).
+Phrases such as "as needed" or "as required" are unacceptable AUTION entries for column (b).

 Column (c).
 Enter salary, fees, bonuses, and severance payments received by each person listed.
-Include current-year payments of amounts reported or reportable as deferred compensation in any prior year.
+Include current year payments of amounts reported or reportable as deferred compensation in any prior year.

 Column (d).
 Include all forms of deferred compensation and future severance payments (whether or not funded or vested, and whether or not the deferred compensation plan is a qualified plan under section 401(a)).
-Include payments to welfare benefit plans (employee welfare benefit plans covered by Part I of Title 1 of the Employee Retirement Income Security Act of 1974 (ERISA), providing benefits such as medical, dental, life insurance, apprenticeship and training, scholarship funds, severance pay, disability, etc.) on behalf of the officers, etc. Reasonable estimates may be used if precise cost figures aren't readily available.
+Include payments to welfare benefit plans (employee welfare benefit plans covered by Part I of Title 1 of ERISA, providing benefits such as medical, dental, life insurance, apprenticeship and training, scholarship funds, severance pay, disability, etc.) on behalf of the officers, etc. Reasonable estimates may be used if precise cost figures are not readily available.